This document provides answers to questions frequently asked by applicants to funding calls by the NIHR Research for Social Care (RfSC) programme.

 What is considered to be appropriate patient and public involvement (PPI) in a RfSC application?

 There is no standard model for appropriate PPI as RfSC applications vary immensely.
 However, the RfSC Committee is committed to ensuring there is a strong PPI involvement embedded at every step of the project lifecycle.
 To start, researchers may find it helpful to consult the Supporting Information for Applicants, and the Support for study teams page.
-Researchers can also visit the INVOLVE website where there is a resource for researchers wanting to find out why and how they might involve patients and/or the public in research.
-INVOLVE has also published a guide on payments for PPI.

 One of the best resources for early advice on PPI involvement is your local Research Design Service.
 Each NIHR RDS has a PPI Manager who can help you plan and source local information and assistance from social care users , PPI organisations and their contact networks.